 Conclusion

-In this project, we built a complete GSM-based calling and auto-answer system using the Geolinker GL868 development board.
+In this project, we successfully built a complete ESP32 GSM voice calling device and GSM auto-answer system using the GeoLinker GL868 development board.
 With just a push button, the device can automatically call a predefined phone number, while incoming calls are answered automatically, which can be edited in the code.
 We learned how to interface an external speaker and mic to the Geolinked GL868 development board.

 Since both ESP32 and the SIM868 were available on the same board, we didn’t have to spend too much time wiring up the whole circuit.
-This project can be further expanded into an emergency calling device, a GSM-based emergency calling device for elderly people, a wireless intercom, a security communication unit or even as an industrial alert system.
+This project can be further expanded into an emergency calling device, a GSM-based emergency calling device for elderly people, a wireless intercom, a GSM auto-dialer for alarm systems, or a cellular alert unit for industrial automation.
 It also serves as a good starting point for learning GSM voice communication using ESP32.
 If you enjoyed this project, you can explore more interesting ESP32-based builds and tutorials from our collection of ESP32 projects.
 If you are interested in exploring more IoT based projects, we have a dedicated collection of IOT projects that make use of a wide range of sensors and microcontrollers.

 ESP32 GSM Calling Device GitHub Repository